lmendes86/django-services/README.rst

 Services
 ========

-Services is a simple Django app to consume simple json services in a simple way.
+Services is a simple Django app to consume json services in a simple way.
 You can make requests directly, async or recursive using failover services automatically while the services return errors.
 Example::